 Recommended by Emily | Wander-Lush

-Ljubljana is one of Europe’s loveliest (and most underrated) cities.
-There’s no better time to visit Slovenia’s capital than in Autumn.
+Ljubljana is one of Europe’s hidden gems and there’s no better time to visit Slovenia’s capital than in Autumn.

 Highlights of a trip to Ljubljana in Autumn